Dr-Wojtek/Super-Deliveries-API/README.md

 * Counters for total times Super Deliveries provided the best, shortest route and total calculation runs.

 ## In practice:
-1) GET all orders.
-Add, update or delete any as you please.
+1) Add, update or delete any orders as you please, then GET all orders
-2) If you want, POST a JSON of the orders to the knapsack (limitingFactor) and have the most valuable combination returned that meets specified weight requirement.
+2) If you want, POST a JSON of the orders to the knapsack (limitingFactor endpoint) and have the most valuable combination returned that meets specified weight requirement.
 3) GET all addresses.
 Using the provided coordinates in each address you can populate a table (a 2D-map) of 4 rows and 10 columns of addresses.
 You now have a table of all addresses, and all destinations since each order have a delivery address attached to it.
 4) Get the final results by POSTING JSON of chosen orders to getResults.
 Update your table with the final path the program traveled.